Private issue in public projects

 - 2: Open / Closed / Open / Changes assigned to / Again / Changed pub to priv

 - 3: Created / Closed - Changes assigned to - changed % - Changed pub to priv

 I think there is a problem, changing them pub to priv.

 I tried to reproduce it but couldn't.

 But these 3 issues still with the problem.
 One of them you can see at previous update: http://projek.psico.edu.uy/issues/1868

-#16 Updated by Jean-Philippe Lang about 6 years ago
+#16 Updated by Jean-Philippe Lang over 6 years ago

 Lu Pa wrote:

 I created private and the put it public.